2023 World Series: 'Will Smith' World Series streak

 Texas pitcher Will Smith became the first player in history to win three consecutive World Series championships with three different franchises, having previously won with the 2021 Atlanta Braves and the 2022 Houston Astros.
 His bid to win a fourth straight World Series came with Smith's homegrown club, the Kansas City Royals, as Smith signed there in the off-season.
 That bid ended when the Royals lost in the 2024 American League Division Series to the Yankees.
 In a remarkable coincidence, Los Angeles Dodgers catcher Will Smith (no relation) would win the World Series in 2024 and 2025, extending the 'Will Smith' streak.
-The streak began to 2020, which is when catcher Will Smith won his first World Series that season.
+The streak began in 2020, which is when catcher Will Smith won his first World Series that season.